Author: Dr. Melanie Badali

 When I was a child, the anticipation of new school supplies and new books to smell was all I needed to get me excited about going back to school.

 It’s no surprise that not all kids feel the same way, but for kids like my daughter, the thought of returning to school is overwhelming.
 When my daughter started kindergarten, we expected the separation anxiety that we experienced when we dropped her off at pre-school or for that matter, pretty much whenever we tried to leave her at any activity or birthday.
-We did have those days – the days when she wouldn’t detach from my legs, and I had to push her into the class and try to close the door without closing it on her fingers.
+We did have those days – the days when she wouldn’t detach from my legs and I had to push her into the class and try to close the door without closing it on her fingers.
 But after a few rough months the year went well, so we thought the worst was over.

 It happened overnight.
 One day, she was excited to go to school and the next she no longer wanted to go to school.
 Each night as bedtime approached, she would begin to complain of stomach aches and obsess over potential events that may or may not occur the following day.
-Luckily she liked to talk about what was going on, so we managed to learn that something was going on at lunchtime and that she didn’t want to be at school during lunch.
+Luckily, she liked to talk about what was going on, so we managed to learn that something was going on at lunchtime and that she didn’t want to be at school during lunch.
 The source of her stress got increasingly worse, and the dread of school turned into flat out school refusal.
 She didn’t want to go to school unless she went home for lunch.

 I’m the first to admit that I did a lot of things wrong, and yes, I did pick her up from school and take her home for lunch on some days.
-I know I shouldn’t have given in, but on some days, I felt that I had no choice.
-Some days it was the only thing I could do to get her to let go of the side of the house or get her in the classroom.
+I know I shouldn’t have given in, but on some days, I felt like I had no choice.
+Some days it was the only thing I could do to get her to let go of the side of the house or get her into the classroom.

 I know that when we started out, I had no idea of what to expect and no idea of where to begin.
 We listened to people who told us that it is something that she will grow out of, and we believed it, thinking that we were out of the woods after kindergarten.
 Although things are better, we still work on managing anxiety every day.
 If your child is experiencing anxiety and you don’t know where to begin, I’ve included a diagram for treatment from the Anxiety Canada website below.
 The diagram provides some tips on where to begin, but if you have questions, your family doctor is always a good place to start.
-I’ve also included links to our self-help resources on our website below.
+I’ve also included links to our online self-help resources below.